dagraham/plm-dgraham/README.md

 		python3 not found

+If *python3* is not installed, follow the appropriate procedure for your operating system for installation.

+## Initial Setup

-If *python3* is installed, the next step is to install *plm*.
+If *python3* is installed, the next step is to setup a *home directory* for *plm* to use when it starts.
+These are the options:

+- If the current working directory contains a file 'roster.yaml' and a directory 'projects', then it will be used as the *home directory*.
+- Otherwise if the environmental variable 'plmHOME' is set and points to a directory, then that directory will be used as the *home directory*.
+- Otherwise `~/plm` will be used as the *home directory* and, with your permission, created if it does not already exist.

+When *plm* is started for the first time, a sub-directory called `projects` and a file called `roster.yaml` will be created in the *home directory* if they do not already exist.

+## Installation {#installation}

+### For personal use {#for-personal-use}

+The easiest way to install *plm* for personal use is to use *pip*.
 First update the python package manager, *pip*, using python3

         ~ % python3 -m pip install -U pip